Marsha Ambrosius

-Marsha Ambrosius-Billups (born 8 August 1977) is an English singer and songwriter from Liverpool, England.
-She embarked on her musical career as a member of Floetry.
-Ambrosius released her debut solo album Late Nights & Early Mornings in March 2011.
-She also has a brother, Marvin Ambrosius, a television presenter in the United Kingdom.
+Marsha Ambrosius-Billups, born Marsha Angelique Ambrosius (born 8 August 1977) is an English singer and songwriter.
+She began her music career in the early 2000s with Floetry, achieving both critical acclaim and commercial success.
+Following the group's disbandment, Ambrosius released her debut solo album, Late Nights & Early Mornings, in 2011.
+The album debuted at number two on the US Billboard 200, topped the Top R&B/Hip-Hop Albums chart, and included the single "Far Away", which earned two Grammy Award nominations and won The Ashford & Simpson Songwriter's Award at the Soul Train Music Awards.

+Over the course of her career, Ambrosius has received ten Grammy Award nominations and nominations at the BET Awards, MOBO Awards, American Music Awards, and Soul Train Music Awards.
+As a songwriter, she is known for penning, and providing backing vocals on Michael Jackson's "Butterflies", and has written for artists including Alicia Keys, H.E.R., Solange, and Angie Stone.
+She has also collaborated extensively with hip hop artists, featuring on Kanye West's "The One" from Cruel Summer (2012) and appearing on four tracks from Dr. Dre's Compton (2015).
+Her later solo albums include Friends & Lovers (2014), Nyla (2018), and Casablanco (2024).

 Musical career

 Early career with Floetry

 Original Floetry members Marsha Ambrosius and Natalie Stewart met through their love of basketball.
 Both Stewart and Ambrosius attended the BRIT School for Performing Arts and Technology where Ambrosius studied Business and Finance and Stewart Performing Arts, Media and Art.
 For college Ambrosius planned to attend the Georgia Institute of Technology in Atlanta, Georgia, but could not due to an injury.
 Stewart attended Middlesex University in London and later transferred to North London University.
 During these years, the women kept in touch.
 Stewart was a founding member of the performance poetry group 3 Plus 1 which was rising to Han Solo in London, Birmingham and Manchester.
 In 1999, Ambrosius wrote and submitted a song to her publishers Perfect Songs called "Fantasize", inviting Stewart to lend some of her poetry to the song.
 This collaboration led to the creation of Floetry.